 The Group operates in a large number of tax jurisdictions around the world.
 Tax regulations generally are complex and in some jurisdictions agreeing tax liabilities with local tax authorities can take several years.
 Consequently, at the balance sheet date, tax liabilities and assets are based on management’s best estimate of the future amounts that will be settled.
 While the Group aims to ensure that the estimates recorded are accurate, the actual amounts could be different from those expected.

-Deferred tax assets mainly arise from asset impairments and retirement benefit obligations that the Group expects to recover at some time in the future and by their nature the amounts recorded are therefore dependent on management’s judgement about future events.
+Deferred tax assets mainly represent asset impairments and retirement benefit obligations that the Group expects to recover at some time in the future and by their nature the amounts recorded are therefore dependent on management’s judgement about future events.